 Plan Your Event

-Pledges, Commitments, and More
+Petitions, Commitments, and More

 Challenge people at work, school, or in your community to make an individual commitment to a more ocean-friendly lifestyle.
 Focus on reducing plastic use, recycling, energy consumption, or alternative transportation.
 Keep in mind the 5 R’s: Reduce, Reuse, Recycle, Repurpose, and Refuse.

 Businesses and organizations can make a lasting commitment to the ocean as well.
 Commit to using less plastic in your facility or adopt other sustainable practices and make an announcement on World Ocean Day.